autoplot/documentation/javadoc/org/das2/math/fft/jnt/ComplexDoubleFFT_Mixed.md

+# org.das2.math.fft.jnt.ComplexDoubleFFT_Mixed

-# org.das2.math.fft.jnt.ComplexDoubleFFT_MixedComputes FFT's of complex, double precision data of arbitrary length n.
+Computes FFT's of complex, double precision data of arbitrary length n.
  This class uses the Mixed Radix method; it has special methods to handle factors 2, 3, 4, 5, 6 and 7, as well as a general factor.
  <P>